JackSzwergold/Writing/memories/The Time I Shoplifted Matchbox Cars from a Te-Amo Newsstand.md

 ***

-After that incident, I began to consciously and deliberately boycot the Te-Amo.
-If they were going to be jerks, I wouldn’t give them the pleasure of getting the 5 to 25 cents I might occassionally spend on them for candy and trading cards.
+After that incident, I began to consciously and deliberately boycott the Te-Amo.
+If they were going to be jerks, I wouldn’t give them the pleasure of getting the 5 to 25 cents I might occasionally spend on them for candy and trading cards.

 This lasted for a few week, but then one day I peeked in the front door and saw they had rearranged things a bit.
 They even had a new Matchbox car display case on a rotating carousel near the back and away from the front counter.

 Curious, I went in to investigate.
-The display case was nice, new and clean, but the cars were displayed in some kind of haphazard, thoughless way.
+The display case was nice, new and clean, but the cars were displayed in some kind of haphazard, thoughtless way.
 I could tell some cars were in the wrong slots because their numbers didn’t match what I remembered as being their proper numbers in the collector’s catalog I had.

 Still, they had some cool stuff that I wanted and—as I slowly rotated the display case—I noticed a gap in the clear plastic on the front of the display case.
 I felt the edges and played around with it with my tip finger and realized I could easily push up the clear plastic on the front of the display case.
 I looked up, glanced at the front counter, saw the guys behind the counter looking away while they dealt with another customer and decided to make my move: I quickly pushed the front of the display case up, grabbed a car and dropped it into my jacket pocket.